ohirose/bcpd/README.md

 BCPD registers two point clouds, which can be applied to shape analysis, 3D model reconstruction, and so forth.
 DET registers two functions, which can be applied to aligning digital images and audio signals.
 DLD is a method for active shape model fitting.
+All methods can be accelerated using downsampling and displacement field interpolation, indicated by '++' after the method’s name, as in BCPD++.

 For more information, see [Hirose2022](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9918058) (GBCPD/GBCPD++),